lykhonis/image_crop/README.md

 A flutter plugin to crop image on iOS and Android.

+The plugin is working with files to avoid passing large amount of data through method channels.
+Files are stored in cache folders of iOS and Android.
+Thus if there is a need to save actual croped image, ensure to copy the file to other location.

+All of the computation intensive work is done off a main thread via dispatch queues on iOS and cache thread pool on Android.

-*Note*: This plugin is still under development, some billing features are not available yet and testing has been limited.
+*Note*: This plugin is still under development, some features are not available yet and testing has been limited.

 ## Installation
 Add `image_crop` [![image_crop](https://img.shields.io/pub/v/image_crop.svg)](https://pub.dartlang.org/packages/image_crop) as [a dependency in `pubspec.yaml`](https://flutter.io/using-packages/#managing-package-dependencies--versions).